-One fundamental way of understanding how laughter is good for the soul and the mood is through understanding the impact that stress has on your health – how you handle stress, that is.
+One fundamental way of understanding how laughter is good for the soul and the mood is by understanding stress’s impact on your health.
+Or how you handle stress, that is.

-The physical body reaction known as the fight-or-flight response is meant to alert you and help you out when you are in danger.
+The physical body reaction, known as the fight-or-flight response, is meant to alert and help you out when you are in danger.

 However, when you constantly feel this way, stress has an adverse impact on your emotions, causing you to feel upset, moody, tense, or depressed.

-Because laughter also helps to relieve physical tension, your mind will follow suit, promoting a sense of ease and calm, both physically and mentally.
+Because laughter also helps relieve physical tension, your mind and spirit will follow suit, promoting a sense of ease and calm physically and mentally.

 Have you ever wondered why you so readily laugh when someone else is laughing, even when you have no idea what’s going on?
 We’ve all been there, and we’re all curious.

-For one, laughter connects you to others.
-How can that explain why we tend to laugh more when TV sitcoms utilize laugh tracks in their episodes?
+For one, laughing connects you to others.
+How can that explain why we laugh more when TV sitcoms utilize laugh tracks in their episodes?
 It’s not as if we are sharing a genuine moment of connection with the characters.

 We are, however, connected to them through laughter.
 While we are always more likely to laugh around other people, even just hearing laughter triggers our brain and causes us to laugh in response.

-When you can laugh at yourself, you immediately become more likable by others and relatable to them.
+When you laugh at yourself, you immediately become more likable and relatable to others.

 It also shows that you have self-acceptance, which is key to self-confidence.
 After all, if you cannot accept your mistakes or imperfections, then you certainly will not be able to laugh about them.